MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 The index/vertex buffers must be >= the index/vertex counts, but otherwise can be arbitrarily sized allowing for efficient memory re-use.

-## Developing with Scene Understandings
+## Developing with scene understandings

-At this point you should understand the core building blocks of the Scene Understanding runtime and SDK.
-The bulk of the power and complexity lies in access patterns, interaction with 3d frameworks, and tools that can be written on top of these APIs to perform more advanced tasks like spatial planning, room analysis, navigation, physics etc...
+At this point you should understand the core building blocks of the scene understanding runtime and SDK.
+The bulk of the power and complexity lies in access patterns, interaction with 3D frameworks, and tools that can be written on top of these APIs to perform more advanced tasks like spatial planning, room analysis, navigation, physics etc...
 We hope to capture these in samples that should hopefully guide you in the proper direction to make your scenarios shine.
 If there are samples/scenarios we are not addressing, please let us know and we will try to document/prototype what you need.

 ## See also